No Widgets found in the Sidebar

 Being convicted of a sex crime can result in a custodial sentence, but the most long-term consequence is that offenders have to add themselves to their state’s sex offender registry.

-Read Post Where to travel in south america beautiful women
+Read Post Where to travel in south america for a month

 Each registry contains details of convicted sex offenders and is available to the public so that citizens are aware of where the criminals are.
 This is a result of Megan’s Law (1994), which enforces the right of public access to sex offenders’ names and whereabouts.